Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 • 9% saw significant improvements to their anxiety.

-Future research
+Future research directions for CBT-I

-This research focused completely on CBT-I provided by pre-recorded modules.
+The research cited above focused completely on CBT-I provided by pre-recorded modules.
 While the nature of the Space for Sleep program makes it widely available, it offers very limited interaction with care providers.
 There is a great deal of room to learn about the impact of CBT-I provided by a more personal form of therapy that provides more communication with a care provider through direct online therapy sessions.

 Additional considerations